-Enrolment with another educational institution (statutory tuition fees) and a study programme at the EUR institution is provided and that the amount of the statutory tuition fees is not lower than the statutory tuition fees at the Erasmus University Rotterdam, and that the study programmes are followed simultaneously.
+Enrolment with another educational institution (statutory tuition fees) and a study programme at the EUR A student who is enrolled at another institute of higher education and is liable for payment of the statutory tuition fees there need not pay the tuition fees again if they enrol as a student at the Erasmus University Rotterdam subject to the statutory tuition fees.
+The conditions for this are that proof of payment of the tuition fees (BBC) of the other educational institution via Studielink or via the Erasmus University is provided and that the amount of the statutory tuition fees is not lower than the statutory tuition fees at the Erasmus University Rotterdam, and that the study programmes are followed simultaneously.
 If the statutory tuition fees for the other educational institution are lower, the student will pay the difference to the Erasmus University Rotterdam.
+The BBC must be in before the end of the academic year for which it is intended.